When Shlemiel Went to Warsaw

-When Shlemiel Went to Warsaw (ווען שלימואל איז געגאנגען קיין ווארשע) is a short story by Isaac Bashevis Singer from his cycle about the Wise Men of Chełm.
+"When Shlemiel Went to Warsaw" (Note: Original Yiddish title: ווען שלימואל איז געגאנגען קיין ווארשע, "How Shlemiel did not Go to Warsaw")) is a short story by Jewish American author Isaac Bashevis Singer from his cycle about the Wise Men of Chełm.

-The 1968 book When Shlemiel Went to Warsaw and Other Stories was a 1969 Newbery Honor book.
-The book contains eight stories: "Shrewd Todie and Lyzer the Miser"; "Tsirtsur and Peziza" (original 1967 title: A mayse vegn shretelekh un grilen); "Rabbi Leib and the Witch Cunegunde" (Yiddish title: R. Leyb Sore's un di makhsheyfe Kunegunde, 1967); "The Elders of Chelm and Genendel's Key"; "Shlemiel, the Businessman"; "Utzel and His Daughter Poverty"; "Menaseh's Dream" (Yiddih title: Der plats, 1967), and "When Shlemiel went to Warsaw".
+The 1968 book When Shlemiel Went to Warsaw and Other Stories was a 1969 Newbery Honor book, Singer's third consecutive Newbery Honor (1967, 1968).

 Plot

 On his journey from Chelm to Warsaw Shlemiel decides to take a nap by the roadside.
 To know where to go when he wakes up, he points his boots in the direction of Warsaw.
 A passer-by turns the boots in the opposite direction, and when Shlemiel is up and on the go, he arrives to a town with striking similarities to his own hometown of Chelm, together with his home, wife (whose husband's name is Shlemiel), and children.
 But of course it cannot be his Chelm, but rather a second Chelm.
 When he is going to continue his journey, the city elders persuade him to stay until the "other" Shlemiel returns, to take care of the "other" family.
 Clearly, the other Shlemiel never returns...

 The key points of the plot resemble the story of a rabbi, who sets out in a wagon from Chelm to a nearby city, but while he was asleep, the wagon driver drives around for a while and then deposits the rabbi back in Chelm.
 The early print of this story may be found in the 1887 book Der Khelemer khokhlem by an obscure writer Herts Bik.
 Only a single copy of the book is known, in the National Library of Jerusalem.